terenceltl/gettingAndCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The process of derving the tidy data set from the original raw data set was automated using an R script `run_analysis.R`.
+The process of derving the tidy data set from the original raw data set was automated using an R script *run_analysis.R*.
 The rest of this README.md will describe what files are included along with the tidy data set and the process of how it was created.

-### The dataset includes the following files
+### The data set includes the following files

+- README.md: This file :)
-- run_analysis.R : An R script that convert the orignal raw data set into a tidy data set and export it to a text file `tidyDataSetMeanValues.txt`
+- run_analysis.R : An R script that convert the orignal raw data set into a tidy data set and export it to a text file *tidyDataSetMeanValues.txt*
+- tidyDataSetMeanValues.txt: *The* tidy data set.
+This was also uploaded to Coursera's submission page and was included in this repo for convenience.
+This data set has 180 obervations (rows) and 68 variables (columns, to be described in the code book).
+- codeBook.md: The code book that describes the naming convention of the variables and the variables themselves.

+### The original raw data set and how it was converted into the tidy data set

+xxx

 listing all the related files,